TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.16.md

 ---

-no longer as a servant, but more than a servant, a brother beloved, specially to me, but how much rather to thee, both in the flesh and in the Lord.
+no longer as a slave, but more than a slave, a beloved brother, especially to me, but how much rather to you, both in the flesh and in the Lord.